Getting Around Brazil: What You Need to Know Before You Travel

 Are long-distance buses in Brazil comfortable?

-Is Uber safe in Brazil?
+Is Uber safe in Brazil for tourists?

-How much does transport cost in Brazil?
+How expensive is transport in Brazil?

 Is public transport easy to use in Brazil?